 Remember that not all Greek ferries take cars anyway and the limited slots may require reservations in advance.

 If you are planning on driving a Greek rental car across a national border, that's an entirely different situation and you will need to clear that beforehand with the car rental agency.
-Also, if you know you are planning strenuous driving - lots of mountain roads, or dirt roads, more than a typical tourist in the area would attempt - mention it.
+Also, if you know you are planning strenuous driving on lots of mountain roads, or dirt roads, more than a typical tourist in the area would attempt, mention it.
 You may be given a more powerful or more reliable car or be urged to upgrade to a more appropriate vehicle.

 In the States, you can find cheaper car rental agencies using less than pristine vehicles.
 This is true in Greece as well, but they are usually not advertising and the average traveler will not find them.
 What will happen is that, on questioning, your hotel will know of a "cheaper" rental car agency, often one which will come directly to the hotel to sign up renters.
 Be careful in these situations and pay special attention to the pre-rental car inspection -- note down everything.

 Combining Car Rentals and Train Passes

-As of this writing in summer 2013, this option is not a very good one in Greece since train transit has been cut back severely.
+As of this writing, this option is not a very good one in Greece since train transit has been cut back severely.
 The good news is that it is expected that the national train system of Greece will move into private hands toward the end of 2013 and the beginning of 2014.
 If this does in fact happen, train service should improve and international connections should resume.
-(Right now, border crossings are by bus - you can take a Greek train to near the border, get off, get on a bus, go across, then get on a train in the adjacent nation.)
+(Right now, border crossings are by bus.
+You can take a Greek train to near the border, get off, get on a bus, go across, then get on a train in the adjacent nation.)